hubmapconsortium/hra-millitome-generator/OpenScad Code/README.md

 <h4>organ</h4>
 Contains 24 files in STL format, used by <em>Millitome Generator V10</em> to cut the correct mold shapes.
 This folder must reside in the same directory from which <em>Millitome Generator V10.scad </em> is launched.

-There are three STL files for each organ.
+There are three STL files for each organ:

+Edited, simplified geometry of left female kidney.
 ![f_0_kidney_l.png!](V10/images/f_0_kidney_l.png "f_0_kidney_l.png")